timhagn/gatsby-background-image/packages/gatsby-background-image/README.md

   }
 }
 ```
-The `::before` and `::after` pseudoelements can be targeted directly to make your
+The `::before` and `::after` pseudo elements can be targeted directly to make your
 style look like this:

 ```css